Amy Ellen Schwartz

 work has been published in a range of journals and her research has been funded

-through grants from various federal agencies.
-In 2009, she served as the
+through grants from foundations and various federal agencies.
+Amy serves

 Economics of Education

 Research Grants and Awards